codemonkeh-dave/blog/_posts/2020-05-28-How-to-convert-markdown-files-to-pdf-with-pandoc-and-docker.md

 summary: Learn how to convert a `Markdown` file to a PDF by using a single `Docker` command.
 No need to install any other software except Docker.
 This will work on both `Windows` and `Linux` and could easily work with GitHub actions.
 ---

-# How to convert Markdown to PDF with Pandoc and Docker

-Using a docker container to convert your files, means you don't have to install Pandoc or any other libraries.

 ## Requirements

 * Docker Desktop